DevExpress/devextreme-vue/README.md

 ### <a name="import_devextreme_modules"></a>Import DevExtreme Modules and Themes  ###

-Import DevExtreme modules in a file where you use a DevExtreme component.
+Import DevExtreme modules in a DevExtreme component's file.

 ```js
 import { DxButton } from 'devextreme-vue';
 ```

-DevExtreme themes can be imported only once in the main file of your application:
+DevExtreme themes can be imported only once in your application's main file:

 ```js
 import 'devextreme/dist/css/dx.common.css';